Robrowno/project-lambda/README.md

 # Battle of Thermopylae Website - Project Lambda

+### Goals

 Project Lambda is an informative history website focusing on the Battle of Thermopylae in 480BC.

 The target audience for this website will be those looking to broaden there knowledge on Ancient Greek, or more specifically, Spartan history.
+I want them to be able to clearly understand the sequencing of events, be able to jump to key sections should the wish to, and to come back as returning users if they want to refresh their knowledge on the subject, or reference the website for their own history projects (at school, for example).

-My goal with this website is to engage with this target audience and anyone who will be interested in learning about the battle having heard of it in history lessons or films/documentaries, and want to learn more.
+My own goal with this website is to engage with this target audience and anyone who will be interested in learning about the battle having heard of it in history lessons or films/documentaries, and want to learn more.
+I want to present information-rich text that paints a clear picture for the reader, and stimulates the readers' desire to want to learn more.

 [Live Link here](https://robrowno.github.io/project-lambda/)